glamsystems/glam/cli/README.md

 - `cluster`: Value must be one of `mainnet-beta`, `devnet`, or `localnet`.
 - `json_rpc_url`: The URL of your preferred Solana JSON RPC endpoint.
+- `tx_rpc_url`: Optional.
+If not set it will default to `json_rpc_url`.
+Use this to specify a separate RPC endpoint you want to use for sending transactions.
 - `keypair_path`: Path to your keypair JSON file.
 - `priority_fee`:
   - `micro_lamports`: Optional (defaults to 0).
 If provided, `level` and `helius_api_key` will be ignored.